Creating MCR Connections to 3DS Outscale

 Click the trash icon next to the connection in the Megaport Portal.

-For more details, see Terminating a VXC.
+For more information, see Terminating a VXC.

 Redundancy